VEra-Resonance/AEra-LogIn-BASE-Sepolia/X-REFERRER-TRACKING-DOCS.md

 ---

-**🚀 Server-Erweiterung komplett!
-Jetzt wissen Sie immer, woher Ihre User kommen!**
+**🚀 Server extension complete!
+Now you'll always know where your users come from!**

-*Erstellt für AEra-Gate - Tracking für authentische Communities*
+*Built for VEra-Resonance - Tracking for authentic communities*